 Meal Prep Tip

-For an even faster dinner, stir in chicken that’s been cooked in advance, instead of the sautéed chicken directed in this recipe.
+For an even faster weeknight dinner, stir in chicken that’s been cooked in advance, instead of the sautéed chicken directed in this recipe.

 - Shredded Chicken Fried Rice.
 Prepare chicken breast using your cooking method of choice: Instant Pot Chicken, Crock Pot Shredded Chicken, or this easy stovetop method for How to Cook Shredded Chicken.
 Shred and stir into the fried rice as directed.